NischalGeeky/Steganography-App/Documentation/BasicProjectDetails.md

 # Post-Quantum Secure Frequency-Domain Steganography

-This README consolidates **all major technical explanations, viva-style answers, and design justifications** discussed during the project defense preparation.
-It is intended as a **single revision and defense document**.
+This README consolidates **all major technical explanations, and design justifications** prepared during the project preparation.

 ---